Lessons from a School Shooting: Notes from Dunblane Directed

-BIO: Kim A. Snyder's previous film was the Peabody award-winning documentary Newtown, which premiered at the 2016 Sundance Film Festival and was named in Newsweek and Huffington Post among the top films of 2016.
-Newtown screened at premier festivals worldwide and was theatrically released followed by a national broadcast on PBS's Independent Lens as the most widely watched documentary of the past decade.
+Kim A. Snyderís previous film was the Peabody award-winning documentary Newtown, which premiered at the 2016 Sundance Film Festival, and was named in Newsweek and Huffington Post among the top films of 2016.
+Newtown screened at premiere festivals worldwide and was theatrically released followed by a national broadcast on PBSís Independent Lens as the most widely watched documentary of the past decade.
 Her most recent film Lessons from a School Shooting premiered at the 2018 Tribeca Film Festival and was awarded Best Documentary Short.
-Snyder also directed, Welcome to Shelbyville, which was nationally broadcast on PBS's Independent Lens in 2011.
-In 2007, Snyder co-founded the BeCause Foundation to direct and produce a series of socially conscious short documentaries that have won numerous awards, with campaigns furthering the work of the social innovators they highlight.
-Snyder's award-winning directorial debut feature documentary, I Remember Me, was theatrically distributed by Zeitgeist Films.
+Snyderís also directed, Welcome to Shelbyville, that was nationally broadcast on PBSís Independent Lens in 2011.
+In 2007, Kim co-founded the BeCause Foundation to direct and produce a series of socially conscious short documentaries which have won numerous awards with campaigns furthering the work of the social innovators they highlight.
+Kimís award-winning directorial debut feature documentary, I Remember Me was theatrically distributed by Zeitgeist Films.
 In 1994, she associate-produced the Academy Award-winning short film Trevor.

 Executive Producer(s): Regina K. Scully, Jamie Wolf, Mara Sandler, Nick Stuart, Carolanne Dolan, Geralyn Dreyfous, Kim Brizzolara